Robert Hunt (scientist): Other interests

-Hunt had many interests outside of mineralogy, and published several popular books on various topics.
+Hunt had many interests outside of mineralogy and published several popular books on various topics.
 He was an early pioneer in photography, a poet, and an antiquarian with a keen interest in folklore.

 Following Daguerre's development of the daguerreotype in 1839, Hunt took up photography with great zeal.
 Just two years later, in 1841, he published his Manual of Photography, which was the first English treatise on the subject.
 Hunt also experimented generally on the action of light, and published Researches on Light in 1844.
 He also developed the actinograph in 1845.

 Hunt had a long-abiding interest in poetry as well.
 He regularly wrote and published poetry and tried in the 1830s to pursue a career as a playwright.
 In 1848, Hunt published the hugely ambitious work The Poetry of Science, which outlined most of the important discoveries that had been made in natural philosophy until that time, while also communicating the aesthetic aspects of science to the general reader.
 In it, Hunt was attempting to make it clear that science and objective discovery were subjects worthy of poetic language.

 He also collected and wrote Popular Romances of the West of England (1865), which included a record of myths and legends of old Cornwall, and proved so popular that it went through a number of editions.

 Death and legacy

-He died in London on 17 October 1887.
-A mineralogical museum at Redruth Mining School was established in his memory, but this closed in 1950 and the minerals were transferred to the School of Metalliferous Mining now the Camborne School of Mines.
+Hunt died in London on 17 October 1887.
+A mineralogical museum at Redruth Mining School was established in his memory, but this closed in 1950, and the minerals were transferred to the School of Metalliferous Mining, now the Camborne School of Mines.